 Collaborative but writing done at different times.

-Most folks who know me well are aware that I do not take much pleasure in shopping--especially the kind of retail shopping that involves plunking down major cash outlays for transitory and often cheaply made consumer goods.
+Most folks who know me well are aware that I do not take much pleasure in shopping–especially the kind of retail shopping that involves plunking down major cash outlays for transitory and often cheaply made consumer goods.
 In short, I just about have to be dragged to a shopping mall.

-That said, I can understand how shopping can be classed as "retail therapy."
-There's the thrill finding that seemingly perfect item to fill a need, or more likely, a want in a person's life.
+That said, I can understand how shopping can be classed as “retail therapy.”
+There’s the thrill finding that seemingly perfect item to fill a need, or more likely, a want in a person’s life.
+I’ve been there and done that and have come to find the outcome severely lacking.

 So we have been dealing with many guilty and unhappy feelings lately.
 Let me be clear first: NO OTHER AUTISTIC SELF ADVOCATES ARE IN ANY WAY RESPONSIBLE FOR OUR FEELINGS.
 We haven’t, fortunately, read any posts by any advocates we know, that suggest that autistic people who aren’t involved heavily in self advocacy are bad people or not serious about wanting better representation in society.
 We haven’t been more involved in advocacy for several reasons.
 We are currently in school pursuing a bachelor of arts degree in mathematics.
 We have had many difficulties in school which are mostly unrelated to subject matter.
 Though this semester, we have had trouble with some of that as well.